 The small rural hamlet of Tremore nestles between the villages of Withiel and Lanivet each of which are approximately two miles away.

-The property lies within a range of converted stone barns on the outskirts of the village of Lanivet, approx 2 miles from the A30.
+The property sits amongst a range of converted stone barns on the outskirts of the village of Lanivet, approx 2 miles from the A30.
 Lanivet is geographically almost central to the whole of Cornwall, and therefore superbly placed for reaching all that the county has to offer.
-The village itself has day-to-day facilities of a shop, post office, hairdresser, pub, two churches and a primary school.
+The village of Lanivet has excellent local facilities including a primary school, shop, pub, post office, hairdresser and churches.
 The "Saint's way" (a 27-mile historic walk from Padstow to Fowey) runs past the property and through the village.

 Bodmin, with college, sports centre, doctors' surgery, dentists, banks, supermarkets, community hospital etc, is just 4 miles away whilst the cathedral city of Truro is a drive of approximately 20 minutes.
 Bodmin Parkway Railway Station is about a 10 minute drive from the property.

 Water Sports sailing, skiing etc on the Camel Estuary and at Rock on the North Cornish coast.
 The renowned sailing centres of Mylor, St Mawes and the River Fowey are a short distance to the south.
 Surfing beach at Polzeath, bathing beaches at Daymer Bay and Rock.
-Golf at Rock, Looe, St Enodoc, Lanhydrock and St Mellion.
-Fishing available at numerous locations along the north and south coast from the Camel Estuary and at Colliford Lake.
-Walking along the coastal footpath, along the track beside the River Camel and over Bodmin Moor.
+Golf at Looe, St Enodoc, Lanhydrock, Perranporth and St Mellion.
+Fishing available at numerous locations along the north and south coast including the Camel Estuary and Colliford Lake.
+Walking along the coastal footpath, the Camel Trail beside the River Camel and over Bodmin Moor.

 Road- A30, providing good access to M5 at Exeter approximately 60 minutes away.